A One Mann’s Movies review of “Joy” (2024) (From the 2024 London Film Festival).

 Thomasin McKenzie again proves what a terrific young acting talent she is in playing Jean.
 I’ve not seen her deliver a bad performance (she was even good in “Old” even if the film was terrible).
 Bill Nighy is also great as always in the film.
 In fact, better than great as here he seems to be trying to control some of his more affected twitches and grins that he often deploys.
 There’s a delightful quietness and calm to Steptoe.
 A lovely touching scene late in the film between himself and McKenzie, where some bad news is imparted, is quiet, respectful and very moving.

 Sadly, I was less impressed with James Norton in this.
-I was also cringing at times with some of the dialogue that the cast had to spout which often felt forced and unnatural.
-These things came together right at the start of the film, with Norton spouting a lot of bad lines in a wooden way as he chases a mouse around under the tables.
+I love him normally in stuff (“Happy Valley” was a tour de force), but I was cringing at times with some of the dialogue that he, and the rest of the cast, had to spout which often felt forced and unnatural.
+These things came together right at the start of the film, with Norton spouting a lot of bad lines in a not terribly convincing way as he chases a mouse around under the tables.
 (I thought “oh no, this is going to be terrible”… but it did pick up.)
 I’m afraid Norton kept disappointing me with his lines to the end: even the speech where we get the title of the film from is muttered out in a hurried and non-dramatic way when it should have been a ‘moment’.

 Feelgood with a twist in the tail.